 September 14, 2018

 Picking up a laptop used to be fairly straightforward.
 It was Windows laptop or MacBook, with a well-established tribal loyalty to each.
 Today, the two are arguably a lot closer than they’ve ever been, and a new challenger has entered the ring – the Chromebook.
-So which type do you go for?

 Compared to Mac and Windows laptops, the Chromebook is a unique proposition.
 On paper, it doesn’t really sell itself.
 Limited storage, limited programs, and it can’t do half what you’d expect from a Windows laptop.
 On the other hand, they’re generally very cheap, have amazing battery life that will last all day, are quick to start and easy to use.